When Does Multi-Agent Collaboration Help? An Entropy Perspective: More Experimental Results

 \section{More Experimental Results}

-This section extends the main text analysis by (1) expanding feature scope from top 2-5 to top 10, and (2) incorporating the mean SHAP impact $\bar{S}$, which quantifies each feature's average contribution to predicted correctness across all samples.
-The following subsections apply this extended analysis to each experimental setting.
+This section extends the main text analysis along two dimensions.
+First, it expands the SHAP-based feature scope from top 2-5 to top 10 and incorporates the mean SHAP impact $\bar{S}$, which quantifies each feature's average contribution to predicted correctness across all samples.
+Second, and more importantly, since SHAP analysis only reveals correlations and cannot pinpoint which factor actually drives MAS failure, we supplement every key finding in the main text with the same complete causal analysis pipeline as in Appendix~\ref{app:causal-discovery}, making the findings more reliable.
+While Appendix~\ref{app:causal-discovery} offers a single global causal view over all data, this section instead applies the pipeline finding-by-finding, validating each finding within its own experimental setting.